JalaliLabUCLA/2024_279AS_Project3_Lane_Detection/README.md

 Key files: `code/lanedetection.ipynb`, `code/lanedetectionPreProcesser.ipynb`

-We started by experimenting with several different preprocessing strategies including varying parameters, using different PhyCV algorithms, and applying different morphological operations at the end.
-See the former notebook’s section 4 for some of the code used to run experiments.
+We start by experimenting with several different preprocessing strategies including varying parameters, using different PhyCV algorithms, and applying different morphological operations at the end.
+See section 4 in `code/lanedetection.ipynb` for the code used to run these experiments.

-In the end, the pre-processing pipeline we developed is as shown below (from slide 20 of the presentation) implemented in the latter notebook to output new folders with pre-processed data.
+The pre-processing pipeline we develop is shown as below (from slide 20 of the presentation), which is then implemented in `code/lanedetectionPreProcesser.ipynb` to output new folders with pre-processed data.

 ![Enter image alt description](readme_images/bNF_Image_1.jpeg)

-In the first section, we check if the image is nighttime or daytime.
-If it is nighttime, then we run VEViD first to light it up since otherwise PST will destroy too many features in the darker parts of the image.
-After we run PST, we can take the default output which is a digital image of 0s and 1s, however, we found that having all the pixels be binary black or white destroys too much information for lane detection.
+In the first section of `code/lanedetectionPreProcesser.ipynb`, we check if the image is nighttime or daytime.
+If it is nighttime, we run VEViD first to light it up since otherwise PST might destroy features in the darker parts of the image.
+After we run PST, we take the default output which is a digital image of 0s and 1s.
+However, we find that having all the pixels be binary black or white destroys too much information for lane detection.
 As such, we can also preserve the original analog output which is a spectrum between 0 and 1.
 Inspired by the method by which PST converts to a digital image using percentiles, we convert the spectrum to percentiles in each image and then pass to an x -> x^5 function on each individual pixel to remove unwanted background features.

 **5. Train a Model on PST Preprocessed Data**